eunomia-bpf/bpf-developer-tutorial/src/43-kfuncs/README_en.md

    This command copies the `vmlinux` file to the appropriate build directory, enabling successful BTF generation.

 The complete code for this tutorial can be found in the link <https://github.com/eunomia-bpf/bpf-developer-tutorial/tree/main/src/43-kfuncs> on GitHub.
+This is tested on Linux kernel version 6.11, and some modifications may be required for lower versions, referring to `compact.h`.

 ## Utilizing Your Custom kfunc in an eBPF Program